 Chewing releases the food enzymes contained in the raw food.
 This starts the digestive process of food breakdown and nutrient absorption into the blood throughout the gut, from the mouth to the colon.

-Yes, right at the start, absorption takes place in the mouth.
-When chemically treated water enters the mouth, many chemicals, notably chlorine, are absorbed right there in a matter of seconds.
+Right at the start, absorption starts to take place in the mouth.
+This means too that when chemically treated water enters the mouth, many chemicals, notably chlorine, are absorbed right there in a matter of seconds.

-So filter the water you and your pets drink and bathe in because absorption through the skin is important too.
+So filter the water you and your pets drink and bathe in because absorption through the skin is a reality.

 Various enzymes, produced mostly by the pancreas, mix with the gut contents to enhance digestion, releasing nutrients which are absorbed into the blood.
 These nutrients are carried to the cells to fuel the body's activities.